From best to worst, here is GGRecon's Apex Legends weapons tier list.

-For this tier list, GGRecon will rank all the Apex Legends weapons available in the game, from S to D, including weapons with and without hop-ups.
+For this tier list, GGRecon will rank all the Apex Legends weapons available in the game from Season 6 onwards, from S to D, including weapons with and without hop-ups.
 The rankings are based on usability, damage, DPS body and headshot, ammo capacity and RPM.
 The tier rankings also account for single, burst, and auto-fire variants.

 As of Apex Legends Season 9: Legacy, new hop-ups in the form of Shatter Caps and Deadeye’s Tempo are in the game, and the Hammerpoint and Skullpiercer hop-ups have been removed.

 S TIER – BOCEK BOW, KRABER .50-CAL SNIPER (CP), PROWLER BURST PDW (CP), R-99

 Anyone who has used or been downed by this sniper can agree; it is disgusting.
 435 headshot damage can be done using this 50-cal – a guaranteed knockdown on any player, regardless of size profile or helmet rarity.
 Careful with those no-scopes though, only 12 “special ammo” bullets are included.
 The vilest (and most powerful) thing about the Kraber is the bullets penetrate enemies, passing through them even when it results in a knock, meaning multiple opponents can be shot with one bullet.
 Due to all of this, there's no doubt that the Kraber is placed in Tier S of our Apex Legends weapons tier list.

 Prowler Burst PDW